gradle/gradle/design-docs/managed-component-model.md

 ## Story: A `LanguageSourceSet` of any registered type can be created in any `FunctionalSourceSet` instance

-- All registered source set types are available to be added.
+- All registered `LanguageSourceSet` types are available to be added.
 - TBD: Need some convention for source directory locations.
 Possibly add a `baseDir` property to `FunctionalSourceSet` and default source directories to `$baseDir/$sourceSet.name`

 - Out-of-scope: Instances are visible in top level `sources` container.